nktnlx/data_analysis_course/6_retail_in_germany/README.md

 This is the sixth dataset analysed by me while passing [data analysis course](https://karpov.courses/) I've enrolled in January 2021.

 Retail in Germany -- having a dataset with purchases of clients from Europe.
 Count basic sales statistics for clients from Germany.
-Duplicated, drop_duplicates, groupby, agg, query, sort_values, assign, and str methods were used for Exploratory Data Analysis.
+Duplicated, drop_duplicates, groupby, agg, query, sort_values, assign, quantile and str methods were used for Exploratory Data Analysis.